tvdboom/ATOM/README.md

 		+ 2 to print average information
 		+ 3 to print maximum information
 	+ **random_state: int, optional (default=None)**
 	Seed used by the random number generator.
-If None, the random number generator is the RandomState instance used by `np.random`.
+If None, the random number generator is the RandomState instance used by `np.random`.<br><br>
 * **ATOMRegressor(X, Y=None, target=None, percentage=100, test_size=0.3, log=None, n_jobs=1, warnings=False, verbose=0, random_state=None)**
 ATOM class for regression tasks.
 See `ATOMClassifier` for an explanation of the class' parameters.